The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 FRIDA and Neuro Precision AI

-It will behave more like adaptive cognitive infrastructure.
+It will function like adaptive cognitive infrastructure.

-a continuously evolving enterprise intelligence architecture.
+It’s a continuously evolving intelligence architecture.

 Why This Market Will Grow Rapidly